Central Virginia

 • 00:01:50

-And until you get another jurisdiction, that's as many votes as they're going to get.
+And until you get another jurisdiction that has many votes, is there going to get it?

 • 00:01:57

-We had draft meeting minutes from our previous meeting and they are in your packet.
+We have draft meeting minutes from our previous meeting and they are in your packet.

 • 00:02:04